Art by, NekoLychee

 The travellers were the remains of a defunct society obsessed with splendour, luxury, and beauty, often-times to an excessive extent; a stark contrast between preternatural intricacies and the lush forest the eularae were accustomed to.
 Thus, it felt as if long-lost brethren had finally met.

 Shared practicality and utility met like kindred spirits.
-Whilst the eularae taught the travellers how to explore and utilise the resources available on the planet, and operated both heavy and delicate-duty manufactures of the most-varied kind in order to recuperate the monumental spaceship that went kaput, the travellers rewarded their new-found companions with aeons of structured knowledge of the universe.
+Whilst the eularae taught the travelers how to explore and utilize the resources available on the planet, and operated both heavy and delicate-duty manufactures of the most-varied kind in order to recuperate the monumental spaceship that went kaput, the travelers rewarded their new-found companions with aeons of structured knowledge of the universe.